wotakumoe/wotaku/addons.md

 ---
 title: Add-ons
 description: Sofware to make life easier
-customDescription: Boost your otaku experience with various add-ons.
-Includes anime/manga tracking, Discord bots, browser extensions, apps, tools, and scripts for enhanced usage.
+customDescription: Various add-ons to enhance your experience; not all of them are necessarily weeb-related, but they can be genuinely helpful.
 ---
 # Add-ons
-Various add-ons to enhance your otaku experience.
-Includes anime/manga tracking, Discord bots, browser extensions, scripts and more!
+Various add-ons to enhance your experience; not all of them are necessarily weeb-related, but they can be genuinely helpful.
 <br>

 ![](/banner/apps.png)